 Raising livestock costs a lot of energy.
 This is due to a wide range of factors including: it takes a long time to raise animals; they consume a lot of food that was cultivated on land that could have been put to other use; meat products need to be shipped and refrigerated; and meat takes a long time to process from slaughterhouse to kitchen table.

-Some perspective: Plant-based proteins can be raised with 8 times less energy costs than meat-based proteins.
+Plant-based proteins, meanwhile, can be raised with 8 times less energy costs than meat-based proteins.

 It even purifies the air